-As part of WTO Trade and Environment Week 2026, the Permanent Mission of the Philippines to the WTO and the Forum on Trade, Environment & the SDGs (TESS) are co-organizing a session to explore how developing countries can better align climate and trade strategies to advance their resilience, competitiveness, and sustainable development.
+As part of WTO Trade and Environment Week 2026, the Permanent Mission of the Philippines to the WTO and the Forum on Trade, Environment & the SDGs (TESS) co-organized a session to explore how developing countries can better align climate and trade strategies to advance their resilience, competitiveness, and sustainable development.

 Session Objectives

-Drawing on emerging national experiences, the session aims to:
+Drawing on emerging national experiences, the session

 Speakers